🎨 Species Guide

 Good news: you have more options than ever to turn that thought into wall art.
 From hand painted commissions to AI transformations that take seconds, the custom pet portrait world has expanded dramatically.
 And whether you're a dog person, a cat person, or the increasingly common both person, there's an approach that fits your pet, your style, and your budget.

-Let's explore every option, with specific guidance for dogs and cats, because these two species actually photograph and portrait very differently.
+Let's explore every option, with specific guidance for dogs and cats — because these two species actually photograph and portrait very differently.

-Three Paths to a Custom Pet Portrait
+What Are the Three Paths to a Custom Pet Portrait?

-| Method | Cost | Timeline | Preview? |
+Method Cost Timeline Preview?

-| AI app (PawFav) + print | $5 to $50 | Same day | Yes, unlimited |
+AI app (PawFav) + print ⭐ $5 – $50 Same day Yes, unlimited

 For a deeper dive into each method, see our complete Pet Portrait Guide for 2026.
 Here, we'll focus on what matters specifically when creating custom portraits for dogs and cats.